ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 When fielding/deploying:

 * Configure your production environment to be secure, including all components you depend on, and keep it updated.
-Security misconfiguration is such a common mistake in web applications that it is 2017 OWASP Top 10 #6.
 For example:

     * Your environment should be configured to provide least privilege and use maximum security settings your system allows.